 Cloud-native application protection platforms (CNAPPs) are a unified and tightly integrated set of security and compliance capabilities, designed to protect cloud-native infrastructure and applications.
 CNAPPs incorporate an integrated set of proactive and reactive security capabilities, including artifact scanning, security guardrails, configuration and compliance management, risk detection and prioritization, and behavioral analytics, providing visibility, governance and control from code creation to production runtime.
 CNAPP solutions use a combination of API integrations with leading cloud platform providers, continuous integration/continuous development (CI/CD) pipeline integrations, and agent and agentless workload integration to offer combined development and runtime security coverage.

-Gartner defines the collaborative work management market as products that provide task-driven workspaces to enable end users to plan, coordinate and automate their work.
-These solutions provide user-friendly capabilities for work planning, in-context collaboration, content creation, workflow and automation, reporting, analytics and dashboards, as well as use-case accelerators on a platform that handles data management and administrative operations.
-Products in this market are defined by their purpose (work planning and execution), their target users and their broad functionality.
+Gartner defines the collaborative work management (CWM) market as the market for stand-alone software tools that provide task-driven workspaces to enable end users to plan, coordinate and automate their work.
+These tools provide an integrated assembly of user-friendly capabilities for work planning, in-context collaboration, content collaboration, workflow and automation, reporting, analysis and dashboarding, intelligent assistance, and use-case acceleration on a platform that handles data management and administrative operations.
+Tools are defined by their purpose (work planning and execution), target users and breadth of functionality.

 Gartner defines communications platform as a service (CPaaS) as a cloud-based platform used by developers, the IT team and other nontechnical business roles to build an array of communications-related capabilities using APIs, SDKs, documentation and no-code/low-code visual builders.
 The CPaaS tools facilitate access to multiple communications channels spanning voice, SMS, email, messaging apps, video and conversational capabilities, along with security.
 The purpose of CPaaS is to enable enterprises to improve communications workflows by providing simplified access to multiple communications capabilities.
 CPaaS enables enterprises to shorten time to market for new products and services, personalize communications, and orchestrate customer journeys across multiple channels.
 It delivers digital engagement and operationalizes customer experience, while also driving business efficiencies at scale with digital service delivery.
 It’s modular/composable in design and can expand from initial single-use cases to many others as additional business units learn of its value.
 CPaaS capabilities can also be consumed in a wholesale model, powering third-party cloud vendor offerings such as contact center, CRM, multichannel marketing and ERP.
 There are also wholesale use cases in which CPaaS providers wholesale to each other and telcos.